pwinckles/card-game-rules/traditional/tarot/IllustratedTarock.md

 Announcements are valued at their game point value times the contract multiplier and any applicable contras.

-For example, if the declarer bid "two", announced "Pagat ultimo", and took 40 card points with a successful ulti.
+For example, if the declarer bid _Two_, announced _Pagat ultimo_, and took 40 card points with a successful ulti.
 Then, they'd score `(5 + 5 + 10) * 2 = 40`.
-On the other hand, if their ultimo succeeded, but they only took 33 card points, then they'd score `10 * 2 = 20` and
+On the other hand, if their ultimo succeeded,
+but they only took 33 card points, then they'd score `10 * 2 = 20` and